wireapp/wire-server-deploy/offline/Instrument_monitoring.md

 Check the output with helm status command `$ helm status prometheus -n monitoring`

+### Metrics Collection via Prometheus Operator

+The **Prometheus Operator** is responsible for scraping metrics from various sources using ServiceMonitors and PodMonitors.

+**Metrics Sources:**

+- Wire Services: Application-level metrics from all Wire components
+- Kube-State Metrics: Resource state information from Kubernetes objects
+- Node Metrics: CPU, memory, disk, and other resource usage from all Kubernetes nodes
+- API Server Metrics: Performance and request metrics from the Kubernetes API server
+- NGINX Ingress Controller Metrics: Request, latency, and error metrics from the Ingress controller

+These metrics are discovered and scraped based on label selectors defined in the respective ServiceMonitor and PodMonitor resources.

 ### Setup prometheus as datasource for grafana

 Now open the grafana with the browser and click the Data sources tab.